Managing your money

 It can be very difficult to manage your money when emergencies happen.
 If you are unsure where to turn, see our guide below.

-There are times when we could all do with a little help managing our money.
-Whether it’s unexpected expenses, a reduction in income or you’re simply struggling to meet all your commitments each month.
+There are times when we could all use help managing our money.
+Whether it’s unexpected expenses, a reduction in income, or simply struggling to meet all your commitments each month, support is available.
+You’re not alone, and there’s no shame in seeking help.

 The information below can guide you to all the help you need.
 Some are tools designed to help you create and manage your monthly budget, while others provide support and advice for those who are beyond this point.

-The CAB helps people with a variety of problems.
+The Citizens Advice Bureau (CAB) helps people with a variety of problems.
 They advise on employment law and legal issues as well.
 They have local offices all over the country and provide free face-to-face advice to anyone that needs it.

-The CAS is Scotland’s largest independent advice network.
-If you need help with your debts, you can call them between 9 am and 8 pm to speak to an advisor.
+Citzens Advice Scotland (CAS) is Scotland’s largest independent advice network.
+If you need help with your debts, you can call them between 9am and 8pm to speak to an advisor.

-This registered charity provides free advice online or over the phone.
-They are open from 8 am to 8 pm, and your conversation with them is confidential.
+StepChange is a registered charity provides free advice online or over the phone.
+They are open from 8am to 8pm, and your conversation with them is confidential.
 They cover England, Scotland, and Wales.

 We know you need your money as soon as possible.
 That’s why we have designed our website to be fast and simple.